-How to Enroll in Lessons
+How to Audition for and Enroll in Ensembles & Lessons:

-2.To enroll in ensembles look up auditions times at: http://music.ucsc.edu/ensembles/audition-schedule.
+1.To enroll in ensembles look up auditions times at: http://music.ucsc.edu/ensembles/audition-schedule.
 Audition for, or attend first class meeting of, an appropriate ensemble.

 - Missed Lessons - If the instructor's schedule permits, an attempt will be made to make up lessons missed due to student illness for a maximum of two lessons.
 Unexcused absences will not be made up.
 Students arriving up to 10 minutes late will have the remainder of their lesson time.
 The instructor may cancel the lesson for students arriving more than 10 minutes late.